-GateDefender Integra 300 Review
+GateDefender Integra 300 full review

 Mac users don’t tend to lose sleep over security.
 A router firewall, anti-virus software, and a subscription to an anti-spam service such as SpamJab are usually enough to keep security tight, at least for home users with a broadband connection.
 The Mac’s famous resistance to PC viruses and the fact that Apple Mail is far more secure than Microsoft Outlook both mean that filtering out viruses isn’t quite the critical issue that it is for PC owners.